mkchoi212/mkchoi212.github.io/_posts/2017-06-29-first-talk.md

     func setHeader(data: Content)
 }
 ```
-At this point, I used to think that I am doing the right thing because **I just created a protocol and that's what you are supposed to do in Swift.**
+That looks like a cool protocol that will make us look like we know what we are doing.

-Let's continue to apply this protocol to various UIView subclassess.
+Let's now apply this protocol to various UIView subclassess to build up our library.

 ```swift
 class MyLabel: UILabel, HeaderViewProtocol {